 After the whirlwind that was round 1 everyone was given a break, 10 days to do with as they pleased.
-While I would have been perfectly content with staying on campus, enjoying the quiet, I was somewhat obligated to go home and be with family during the holidays after being away for so many.
-It was nice to be home, I caught up on a lot of sleep, but I also got bored quickly.
+While I would have been perfectly content staying on campus, enjoying the quiet, I was overdue for a holiday at home, after being away for so many.
+It was nice to be home, I caught up on a lot of sleep and spent time with family, but after a few days I began to grow bored.
 The longer I sat around 'relaxing' the less I wanted to head back to NCCC, instead I started looking up flights to Europe and Asia, despite knowing that I would go back to Colorado.
-I had changed my flight last minute, returning on New Years Eve to hang out with a few new pals, rather than scrambling to find plans at home.
+The day I left campus I decided to change my return flight, combing back on New Years Eve to hang out with a few new pals, rather than scrambling to find plans at home.
 My flight arrived late, so our plans were also a bit ad hoc, but I was happy to be back in my element.
 I relished the two days I had on campus with only a few others back, but that quiet quickly disappeared.

 After weeks of living with our hundreds of roommates, cooking together, attending training, completing physical training and serving together, it was time to pick our permanent teams for round 1.
 I had a good idea from early on of who I wanted on my team, and had a handful approach me about the topic.
 It was hard to narrow down the list, considering who would work well together while not dividing themselves from the rest of the group, what personalities wouldn't clash too hard, and also balancing ages and genders.
 Not only that but the other TLs would likely overlap wants with my own, but thankfully Earth Unit was made up from so many strong individuals that I didn't doubt my team wouldn't be great.